rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

 <img src="page_images/K_3000_12_82.vertical_text.jpg" style="width:800px">

-After that, the vertical text is no longer present, allowing the full page width to be used for the table of rainfall readings.
+For versions after that, the vertical text is no longer present, allowing the full page width to be used for the table of rainfall readings.
 Stanford's address and form price move to the bottom of the form.

 <img src="page_images/K_3000_11_84_footer.jpg" style="width:600px">